-Will There Be a Year End Rally?
+Will There be a Year End Rally?

 One thing that is different this time around is the number of individual stocks, within the index, above their respective 200-day moving averages.
 The chart below shows the S&P 500 with its 200-day moving average.
 The chart also shows the percentage of stocks, within the index, above their 200-day moving averages.
 You can see that there is a much higher percentage of index components today above their 200-day moving average than there were back in Mid-August, the last time the index tested the moving average.
 This is the highest percentage of S&P 500 stocks above their 200-day moving average since January.
 This is one positive development.

-As a word of caution, leading sectors such as Industrials, Financials, Consumer Staples and Basic Materials have all seen parabolic run-ups (larger than normal advances) over the last several weeks.
+As a word of caution, leading sectors such as Industrials, Financials, Consumer Staples, and Basic Materials have all seen parabolic run-ups (larger-than-normal advances) over the last several weeks.
 Each is nearing its own individual points of price resistance.
-Pay close attention to whether these sectors can break above these important price points.
+Pay close attention to whether, or not, these sectors can break above these important price points.
 If they do break higher, then it will be important to see if they can successfully stay above those price levels.
 In other words, the former points of resistance should be the new support levels.
 Support would need to hold to confirm a change in the trend, from bearish to bullish.

 Markets from a Fundamental Perspective